| | Logic for Children - Workshop at UniLog 2018 (Vichy)Official pages (at uni-log.org):

 something similar: we start from a few motivating examples, and then

+we generalize.
 One of the aims of this workshop is to discuss techniques for particularization and generalization.
 Particularization is

 easy; substituing variables in a general statement is often enough